tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   * **Answer:** By creating SDKs, companies allow users to interact with their APIs more effectively.
 The requests library only supports so many functions (GET, POST, etc.).
 However, by providing users with an SDK, companies can give users access to in-house built attributes and functions that can offer more value than the functions in the requests library.

   * **Answer:** When writing a Python script, using a Python SDK can often be cleaner and easier to understand and integrate into one's code.
 SDKs allow developers to use syntax and language features that often simplify and clean up code.
-A decent example of this is evidenced when comparing the URL request to Quandl with the `quandl.get("AAPL")` function.
-Both will extract historical stock; however, the `quandl.get` function is easier to use and looks cleaner.
+A good example of this can be seen when comparing the URL request to Quandl with the `quandl.get("AAPL")` function.
+Both can extract historical stock; however, the `quandl.get` function is easier to use and looks cleaner.

 * Because SDKs provide out-of-the-box functions that can be used with the API, developers do not have to worry about reinventing the wheel.
-What is an example of a function or operation a FinTech SDK might provide?
+What is an example of a function, or operation, that a FinTech SDK might provide?

   * **Answer:** A FinTech SDK might provide a function that calculates Sharpe ratios, which means users would not need to create this functionality themselves; they'd be able to use the SDK to extract historical stock data and calculate Sharpe ratios.
 The `requests` library would only support data extraction.